tomkeuper/Documentation/docs/BedWars2023/compatibility.md

 We recommend using Java 17 or newer when possible.

-## Known issues
+## Known Issues
-- If you're running your server on **FoxSpigot** and you can't pick up items from generators set `stack-items: true` in `generators.yml`
+- If you're running your server on **FoxSpigot** and you can't pick up items from generators, set `stack-items: true` in `generators.yml`.
-- [ViaRewind](https://www.spigotmc.org/resources/viarewind.52109/) and [ViaBackwards](https://www.spigotmc.org/resources/viabackwards.27448/) may cause issues during the gameplay.
+- [ViaRewind](https://www.spigotmc.org/resources/52109/) and [ViaBackwards](https://www.spigotmc.org/resources/27448/) may cause issues during the gameplay.
-- [PlugMan](https://dev.bukkit.org/projects/plugman) Plugin may cause issues.
+- [PlugMan](https://dev.bukkit.org/projects/plugman/) plugin may cause issues.
 Please don't use it.
-- PerWorldPlugins is not supported and don't ask to add support for it.
-Just don't use it PLEASE!
+- PerWorldPlugins is not supported, so don't ask to add support for it.
+Just don't use it, PLEASE!
 - Multiverse or any world manager.
 You must disable the world management for arena worlds.
 - This plugin uses NMS code; spigot forks without NMS are not supported.